scvcrem/scvcrem.github.io/_pages/about.md

 *ethnic marginality.* How immigrants and ethnic minority groups create parallel institutional infrastructures to survive poverty and exclusion, and how such institutional parallelism shapes their relationship with the mainstream society;

-*exclusionary politics.* How macro-societal changes such as economic crises, the gender revolution, and climate change create demand for policies that harm groups such as immigrants and women, and how local variation in state-provided public services shapes this relationship;
+*exclusionary politics.* Why macro-societal changes such as economic crises, the gender revolution, and climate change create demand for policies that harm groups such as immigrants and women, and how local variation in state-provided public services shapes this relationship;

 *inclusive memories.* How collective memories of historical events such as wartime resistance against Nazi-Fascism are transmitted and mobilized today to marginalized groups' rights and create more inclusive societies.